Top 3 Exercises for Degenerative Back Pain & Sciatica (Stenosis, DJD and DDD)

 - Knee Rocks

-If you have any questions, please feel free to email me at Luke@GordonPhysicalTherapy.com
+If you have any questions about how to eliminate lower back pain and sciatica for good, please feel free to email me at Luke@GordonPhysicalTherapy.com

 Updated content about how to decrease back pain and sciatica due to degenerative changes, added on 11/17/21: